esmero/archipelago-documentation/docs/archipelago-glossary.md

 Abbreviation of Archipelago Digital Object.
 Can be used to refer to ADO Collections/Compounds/Creative Work Series Parents as well.

-Essentially, any Content type that uses a 'Strawberry Field' (see reference below) is an ADO.
+Essentially, any Content type that uses a 'Strawberryfield' (see reference below) is an ADO.

 ### ADO to View Mode Mapping